Weather in Portugal in March

 • November: Fall brings cooler temperatures and a quieter vibe to Portugal, perfect for cozying up in cafes or taking scenic drives through the countryside.

-• December: Feel the holiday spirit in Portugal, with cool weather and festive crowds adding to the charm of its cities and towns, making it a delightful time to experience the country's traditions and celebrations.
+• December: Feel the vacation spirit in Portugal, with cool weather and festive crowds adding to the charm of its cities and towns, making it a delightful time to experience the country's traditions and celebrations.

 Dre Roelandt